gpsoft/kinkocant/README.md

 Currently the latest `pg` gem(version 0.21.0) doesn't likely work with `rails 4.2.*`; a workaround is to use `pg 0.20.0`.

+## Docker volumes

+We use a couple of docker volumes.

+    $ docker volume create pgdata
+    $ docker volume create gems

 ## Usage